tylern4/clasqaDB/srcC/examples/README.md

 Here are some examples of reading HIPO files in an event loop, using [`clas12root`](https://github.com/JeffersonLab/clas12root) If you do not use `clas12root` in your analysis, you can still use these examples to see how to implement `QADB.h` in your analysis.
+See also the groovy implementation.

-## Build instructions
+## Instructions
 * make sure environment variable `$CLAS12ROOT` is set to your `clas12root` installation
 * be sure `$LD_LIBRARY_PATH` includes `${CLAS12ROOT}/lib`
 * compile examples with `make`